skyportal/skyportal/doc/setup.md

 ### Deploying secure HTTP / SSL certificate

 When running a public server, you will likely want to deploy an SSL certificate (i.e., serve `https://your.url` instead of `http://your.url`).
 Certificates can be obtained for free from services such as Let's Encrypt (https://letsencrypt.org/).
+For Let's Encrypt at least, the process requires verification of the service without SSL first to provision a certificate, and so deployment without an nginx configuration change will be first required.

 To have nginx pick up your SSL certificate, you'll need to modify the nginx configuration in `baselayer/services/nginx/nginx.conf.template`.
 For example, you would add the following for Let's Encrypt: